thanhnguyenp26/Shadow-Private/README.md

 ### Level 1

-• For level 1, the sailor can pickup the items to boost health or damage points.
+• For level 1, the sailor can pick up the items to boost health or damage points.
 <br>
 • Player wins the game if the sailor can reach the treasure.